Events

 Accessibility

-The Destination Asia Festival takes place along the paved walking paths of the Visitor Center area, Meadow Lake, and the Conifer Trail.
+The Destination Asia Festival takes place along the paved walking paths of the Visitor Center area, Meadow Lake Trail, and the Conifer Walk.
 These paths are fully accessible for wheelchairs and walkers but do include a few hills.
 The stages will be stationed on the grassy areas near these walking trails.